Jahrome Hughes

 Jahrome Hughes (born 8 October 1994) is a New Zealand professional rugby league footballer who plays as a for the Melbourne Storm in the National Rugby League, the New Zealand Māori and New Zealand at international level.
-He is an NRL premiership winning player of 2020.

 He previously played for the Gold Coast Titans as a and the North Queensland Cowboys as a in the NRL.
 He transitioned from to in late 2019, winning the 2020 NRL Grand Final and the 2024 Dally M Medal in that position.

 Early life

 Hughes was born in Wellington, New Zealand, and is of Māori, and Welsh descent.

 He played junior rugby league for the Harbour City Eagles.

 In 2008, Hughes moved to the Gold Coast, where he played for the Tugun Seahawks and Currumbin Eagles.
 He was educated at Palm Beach Currumbin State High School.

 Playing career

 Early career

 Hughes played for the Sydney Roosters SG Ball Cup team before being signed by the Gold Coast Titans in 2012.
 He played for the Gold Coast NYC team from 2012 to 2014.